 “Your eyes are watery.
 Are you really ok?”
 Lyle grimaced.
 He wiped the blood away with the long sleeves of his shirt and put a little pressure on the area.

 “Yes, I’m fine.
 I really want to see the house!”
 Lyle adored her optimism.
 It kept him going.
 They sat there for a few moments assessing the odd situation.

 “Let’s just be careful of the steps from now on.”
-He gave an encouraging smile and took her hand to help guide her up the rest of the steps.
+He gave an encouraging smile and took her hand guiding her up onto the porch.

 The door handle was once gold.
-Now the paint was chipped so it seemed like gold flecks instead.
-With the key in the lock, the door didn’t budge until Lyle gave it a firm nudge with his shoulder.
+Now the paint was chipped so it seemed like gold flecks sailing in the air like dust as Lyle gripped it.
+With the key in the lock, the door didn’t budge until he gave it a firm nudge with his shoulder.

 As their eyes adjusted to the dim lighting, the living room came into view.
-The only light was streaming in through the kitchen window at the back of the house.
-The settled dust dispersed in the light as they softly walked along the creaky wooden floors.
+The only light was streaming in through the kitchen window from the back of the house.
+The settled dust dispersed in the light as they softly walked along the damaged wooden floors.